 The Investment Strategy Behind Fund II

-BKR Fund II is built around sectors where Black founders from the black community often bring strong market understanding but may not receive proportional venture backing.
+BKR Capital Fund II is built around sectors where Black founders from the black community often bring strong market understanding but may not receive proportional venture backing.
 The firm’s strategy centers on areas where practical business demand and social relevance often intersect.

 Its target categories include: